Things to do in Barbados

 - Welchman Hall Gully

 Oistins is a historic fishing town on the south coast of Barbados.
-It may be Barbados’ smallest city, but what it lacks in size, it makes up for in character.
-The thriving fishing community in Oistins means you can buy freshly caught fish at the local market at very affordable prices.
+It may be Barbados’ smallest city, but it lacks size, which it makes up for in character.
+Oistins’ thriving fishing community means you can buy freshly caught fish at the local market at very affordable prices.

-Oistins Fish Festival and street fair is a highlight in any social calendar.
+Oistins Fish Festival and street fair are a highlight in any social calendar.
 It celebrates the local fishing community and showcases the industry at its finest.

 Some of the activities you can experience are the greasy pole climb, net throwing, and fish boning competitions, and so much more.
 Get more information about the town of Oistins.

-Holetown also hosts the annual Holetown Festival, commemorating the anniversary of this first landing and the day Barbados became a British colony.
+Holetown also hosts the annual Holetown Festival, commemorating this first landing anniversary and the day Barbados became a British colony.
 This traditional festival is held during February and comprises a week of events and entertainment.
 You’ll find beauty contests, dance performances, live music, fashion shows, a vintage car parade, and so much more.

-A visit to the Barbados Museum and Historical Society is a must ‘thing to do’ for everyone.
+A visit to the Barbados Museum and Historical Society is a must-do thing for everyone.
 The island’s rich history and culture come to life in these fascinating galleries, set in beautiful nineteenth-century buildings.
-Come and explore Barbadian natural and social history, African heritage, military history, decorative arts, prints, and paintings.
+Explore Barbadian natural and social history, African heritage, military history, decorative arts, prints, and paintings.
 From unique exhibitions to intriguing programs – there’s always something exciting to experience at the Barbados Museum.